NatTuck/khoury-ntuck/courses/2019/01/cs3650/index.md

 For the final assignment, late submissions will not be accepted after the sun comes up and the TAs start grading.

+**Late Registration**

+If you register for the course late, you will have three days to complete each assignment until you are caught up with the rest of the class.

 ## Policies

 ### Contesting Grades